chimera-linux/cports/Packaging.md

   section about build styles for more details.
 * `build_wrksrc` *(str)* A subpath within `self.wrksrc` that is assumed to be the current working directory during `configure` and later.
+* `checkdepends` *(list)* This is like `hostmakedepends`, but only installed if the `check` option is enabled for the template and not cross-building.
+  Note that these are installed even if the user explicitly chooses not to run tests, in order to ensure a reproducible build environment.
+It mostly exists to visually separate dependencies only needed for tests from the others.
 * `configure_args` *(list)* This list is generally specific to the build system the template uses.
 Generally speaking, it provides the arguments passed to some kind of `configure` script.